datarobot/datarobot-user-models/custom_model_runner/README.md

 DataRobot User Model runner - **drum**

 ## About
-The DataRobot Model Runner - **drum** - is a tool that allows you to locally run Python, R, and Java custom models.
+The DataRobot Model Runner - **drum** - is a tool that allows you to work locally with Python, R, and Java DataRobot custom models.
-It can be used to verify that a custom model can run and make predictions before you upload it to DataRobot.
+It can be used to verify that a custom model can run and make predictions before it is uploaded to the DataRobot.
 However, this testing is only for development purposes.
-DataRobot recommends that any custom model you wish to deploy should also be tested in the Custom Model Workshop after uploading it.
+DataRobot recommends that any model you wish to deploy should also be tested in the Custom Model Workshop after uploading it.

 **drum** can also:
 - run performance and memory usage testing for models,